ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

        Type string is not compatible with type string -> string
 ```

 Functions having type `(string -> string) -> string` take a function as a parameter.
-The function `sweet_cat` has a function as result, not a function as a parameter.
+The function `sweet_cat` has a function as a result, not a function as a parameter.

 In computer science language, the type arrow operator _associates to the right_.
 Function types without parentheses should be treated as if they have parentheses to the right in the same way that the type of `dummy_cat` was declared above.
 Except they are not displayed.
 This is [pretty printing](https://en.wikipedia.org/wiki/Prettyprint).